 We’ve said it before, we’ll say it again: Sex is not intercourse.
 So stop using the two words interchangeably!
 When we as a society do this over and over again, it gets into the collective unconscious and starts limiting how we imagine the possibilities of pleasure, especially for women.
 A majority of women (that’s more women than not!) don’t climax from intercourse, so why rush to get there when you can spend time on more rewarding acts?
 But make no mistake: it’s not like you gentlemen out there can’t enjoy the variety that comes from taking intercourse off its pedestal–hey, if the destination is orgasm, how could anyone complain about the journey there?
 (Indeed, how could anyone NOT call that “sex”?!)
 Here, some how-to tips for 5 sexual activities guaranteed to improve both of your non-intercourse sex lives.

 Remember your first few kisses?
-The sensation was so novel it literally made you weak in the knees!
+The sensation was so novel it literally made you weak in the knees.
 Get that feeling back by making a make-out session an end in itself.
-Rather than rushing through the motions to get to “better” things, focus on every lick and pucker, in fact, perfect them.
+Focus on every lick and pucker — in fact, perfect it — rather than rushing through the motions to get to “better” things.
 Remember: Two tongues at a time is overrated.
-Gentle lip-biting is hot; gentle tongue-biting is not. #1 Must-Do Tip: Just like any form of sex, kissing doesn’t always have to be romantic and lovey-dovey–try pulling your partner’s hair instead of stroking it during a kiss sometime.
-For more specifics on how NOT to kiss, read our post dedicated to the topic…
+Gentle lip-biting is hot; gentle tongue-biting is not.
+And macking on street corners is not just for teens and new couples.
+Pro-Tip: Just like any form of sex, kissing doesn’t always have to be romantic and lovey-dovey — try pulling your partner’s hair instead of stroking it during a kiss sometime.

-Hand work gets a bad rap.
-This is probably because back when you were first experimenting with sex, you poked around with clumsy fingers, never thinking to use lube (on both of you), take your time, and educate each other on what you really liked.
-But hands and fingers are so much better than mouths, penises and vaginas are at dexterously manipulating genitals–which is why for many women handwork is the only way they can climax.
-So stop fighting it, and start enjoying it! #1 Must-Do Tip: Teen hand jobs weren’t all bad–re-create a bit of that puppy lust by putting your hands down each other’s pants next time you’re at the movies (though good manners would dictate that you make sure you’re at a drive-in).
+Hand work has been much maligned as a poor man’s (or poor woman’s) route to orgasm.
+This is probably because back when you were first experimenting with sex, you poked around with clumsy fingers, never thinking to add lube (for both of you), go slow, tease, and show each other how you like it.
+But there are things the hands can do that mouths and penises will never be able to accomplish (just try to imagine writing your name while holding a pen in your mouth…) — which is why for many women handwork is the only way they can climax.
+So stop fighting it, and start enjoying it!
+Pro-Tip: When you were teens, hand jobs weren’t all bad — recreate a bit of that puppy lust by putting your hands down each other’s pants next time you’re at the movies (though good manners would dictate that you make sure you’re at a drive-in).

 5. Oral Sex